Vommy/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

 ## About this repository
-This repository contains university and personal projects regarding Data Structures and Algorithms.
+This repository contains university and personal projects regarding the design and implementation of data structures and algorithms.

 ## How to use this repository
 1. Download the repository as a zip file or clone the repository.